 After-dinner conversations with the teens at the table.
 Or Philip will organize some sort of soccer-related tournament for the kids outside.
-He just amazoned an obstacle course by American Ninja Warriors.
+He just Amazoned an obstacle course by American Ninja Warriors.
 I’ll let you know how that goes.

 You dream dinner guests:

 My family.
-My family.
-My family.
 Eckart Tolle and Albert Einstein would also be pretty cool.

 Fill in the blank: “It’s not a party without ____________.”

-Good food.
+Great food.
 Good lighting.
-Good music.
+Music.

 Shop the look of Marcela Valladolid’s house below!